EKGF/ekg-maturity/docs/other/process.md

 - semantic standards to solve the challenges of data management
 - a method for accelerated EKG deployment

-One of the activities of the EKGF is its work on the EKG/MM which establishes standard criteria for measuring and guiding progress on EKG adoption through asking practical questions of different involved stakeholders.
+One of the activities of the EKGF is its work on the EKG maturity model (EKG/Maturity) which establishes standard criteria for measuring and guiding progress on EKG adoption through asking practical questions of different involved stakeholders.

 In its original form, it was a set of documents.
-In order to be able to scale this up to a larger community of collaborating teams, each contributing content to the EKG/MM, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".
+In order to be able to scale this up to a larger community of collaborating teams, each contributing content to the EKG maturity model, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".